Francisca-Heii/milestone1-project/README.md

 ### Credits

-All the text from the website is personal to me.
+The text in the website is my own.

 In the "about me" page, the web icons and description was coppied from [findmatthew.com](http://findmatthew.com/)